vivek1223rajDS/DataScience/README.md

 # DataScience
-This repo is learning the data science
+This repo is for learning data science